harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/gcs-connector-settings-reference.md

 :::warning

 Currently, the OIDC connectivity mode is not compatible with Google Cloud Functions.
 You can't deploy Google Cloud Functions with OIDC-enabled GCP connectors.
+Feature is behind feature flag: `PL_GCP_OIDC_AUTHENTICATION`

 :::